Illinois Lawyers for National Vaccine Injury Compensation Program

 Vaccines Covered Under the Vaccine Act

 Not all vaccines administered are covered by the Vaccine Act.
 Initially, the Act was intended to compensate children injured by vaccines.
-Because of this, the Act specifies that all vaccines routinely administered to children are automatically covered by the act.
+Because of this, the Act specifies that all vaccines routinely administered to children and pregnant people are automatically covered by the act.
 Over time, as it became clear that many adults also suffered from vaccine injuries, HHS and congress were able to add vaccines to the Vaccine Table by administrative rule making or congressional action.
 An example of how this works is playing out now with the Covid-19 vaccine.
-Although a mass vaccination effort is underway, the Covid-19 vaccine is not routinely recommended or administered to children, so injuries caused by this vaccine are not currently covered by the Vaccine Act and injured parties cannot petition for compensation under the NVICP.
-If the vaccine does become routinely recommended for children, or if HHS or congress takes affirmative action to include the Covid-19 vaccine in the program, then injured parties will be able to seek compensation under the Act.
+During the pandemic, there was a mass vaccination effort and the public was urged to get vaccination against Covid-19.
+However, at the time that the mass vaccination program launched, the Covid-19 vaccines were not routinely recommended or administered to children, so injuries caused by these vaccines were not, and still are not currently covered by the Vaccine Act.
+This means that injured parties cannot petition for compensation under the NVICP.
+As the Covid-19 vaccines are now routinely recommended for children and pregnant people, Covid-19 vaccine injuries should become covered in the Program in the near future.
+When this occurs, perhaps by HHS or congress taking affirmative action to include the Covid-19 vaccines in the program, then certain injured parties will be able to seek compensation under the Act.

 The National Vaccine Injury Compensation Program currently provides compensation for injuries caused by the following vaccines: